UniversalDependencies/UD_Czech-PDT/README.md

   * Coreference annotation: If a bracket is in mention span, the paired bracket is added too, if possible.
   * More restrictive use of orphans and empty nodes: Not in non-verbal coordinated sentences.
   * Fixed crossing coreference mentions.
+  * Fixed treatment of "by" in aux/cop chains.
 * 2023-11-15 v2.13
   * Removed NumValue from all Czech UD treebanks.
-  * Pseudo-existential _být_ with oblique/adverbial modifiers changed to copula.
+  * Pseudo-existential "být" with oblique/adverbial modifiers changed to copula.
 * 2023-05-15 v2.12
   * Source data switched from PDT 3.0 to PDT-C 1.0.
     * Underlying text data is the same.